 St-Oyen -- there's a half-finished bypass tunnel down past Etroubles below, to relieve the European truck traffic down this little road, but it's been mired in corruption, incompetence, and bankruptcies for several years.
 Sounds like Calabria, or Sicily.

-Towards the GSB Tunnel, for which we have an annual pass -- in full summer, one could bypass the tunnel and proceed overland over the pass itself, but in summer these days we're more likely to be found in Wisconsin, USA.
+Towards the GSB Tunnel, for which we have an annual pass -- in full summer, one could bypass the tunnel and proceed over the pass itself, but in summer these days we're more likely to be found in Wisconsin, USA.
 But here's a midwinter ski up to the Pass from 1995.

 Through the avalanche galleries.

-Paying our fair dues on the carload of Grignolino at the Great St Bernard Tunnel entrance into Switzerland -- the end of a wonderful excursion into the Langhe area of the Piemonte . . .
+Paying our fair dues on the carload of Grignolino at the Grand St Bernard Tunnel entrance into Switzerland -- the end of a wonderful excursion into the Langhe area of the Piemonte . . .
 The Land (as we've learnt to our delight) of the Miraculous Tajarin!!!